 Custodial credit risk for deposits is the risk that in the event of a bank failure, the City's deposits may not be returned to it.
-As of June 30, 2021, the carrying amount of the City's cash and cash equivalents was \$5,058,498 which includes cash held by City Hall Public Corporation but does not include other component units.
-The bank balance including certificates of deposit was \$7,654,214.
-The City also held \$2,102,151 for the Corbin Police and Firefighters' Pension Fund in cash and certificates of deposit.
-Of the total cash balance, excluding petty cash of \$2,460 and \$2,622 in the General Fund and Arena Fund respectively, the entire amount was covered by federal depository insurance and/or collateral agreements and collateral held by the pledging bank's trust department in the City's name.
+As of June 30, 2022, the carrying amount of the City's cash and cash equivalents was \$6,037,702 which includes cash held by City Hall Public Corporation but does not include other component units.
+The bank balance including certificates of deposit was \$6,030,040.
+The City also held \$2,371,273 for the Corbin Police and Firefighters' Pension Fund in cash and certificates of deposit.
+Of the total cash balance, excluding petty cash of \$1,040 and \$1,232 in the General Fund and Arena Fund respectively, the entire amount was covered by federal depository insurance and/or collateral agreements and collateral held by the pledging bank's trust department in the City's name.
 By state statute, and City policy, the City may deposit funds in state and nationally chartered banks which provide FDIC insurance and sufficient collateral to secure deposits in excess of FDIC coverage.
 Cash equivalents are considered to be demand deposits, certificates of deposit and highly liquid, short-term security investments that are readily convertible to known amounts of cash and mature within three months of the date they are acquired.
-Of the total cash balance exclusive of the Police & Firefighters' Pension Fund. \$39.913 is considered restricted and \$32,329 is considered committed.
+Of the total cash balance exclusive of the Police & Firefighters' Pension Fund restricted cash consists of, \$\$86,883 in police forfeiture fund cash.,\$1,769,377 in American Rescue Plan and Cares Act cash is restricted, \$19,825in LGEA funds, \$6,800 in Municipal Road Aid and \$59,598 in Alcohol Beverage Control cash The fund balance reflects all these restrictions and some non-cash restrictions (see note 15).
 All Pension Fund cash is considered restricted.
+Committed cash consists of \$14,479 set aside in the Tourism Lighting Account, and \$5,636 set aside in the Police and Fire Special operations account.
 Restricted and committed cash is restricted by grant agreements, enabling legislation, or Commission action.